Failed Google Interview: What Actually Went Wrong

 ⚑TL;DR

 A failed Google interview is diagnostic data, not a verdict.
 It reveals one of three gaps: pattern identification, coding fluency under pressure, or correctness verification.
 Each has a different fix.
-Most engineers treat all three with the same response (more problems), which is why the second attempt often fails the same way.
+The default response is to treat all three with the same fix (more problems), which is why the second attempt often fails the same way.

 The wrong way to recover from a failed Google interview

 The instinct after a failed Google interview makes sense on the surface.
 You didn't pass, so you need more practice, more problems, more hours.
-But if you can already solve that problem type in a calm practice environment, and most engineers who reach Google screens can, then volume isn't the bottleneck.
+But if you can already solve that problem type in a calm practice environment, and if you reached a Google screen, you probably can, then volume isn't the bottleneck.

 Think about what actually happened in the interview room.
 You had 45 minutes, no problem title hinting at the category, no tags.
 The discussion forum you rely on during practice is gone.
 The problem description was deliberately generic, and you had to figure out which technique applied before you could start coding.